The Tower of David Museum is an historic site without parallel in Jerusalem or, indeed, the entire world.

 “Jerusalem - a Bird’s Eye View”

 This new self-guided audio tour examines the models of Jerusalem through the ages that represent the timeline of Jerusalem.
 In the open air and the wide spaces of the Citadel’s courtyard, the visitor is invited to gain a new perspective on Jerusalem and discover how the city changed over time.
 The tour includes unique historical models of Jerusalem, showing the changes in the city over thousands of years.
-Included is an impressive model of Jerusalem in the 19th century which is located in a 1500 year-old water cistern.
 The tour also includes interesting archaeological finds from excavations in the Citadel from different periods throughout Jerusalem’s history.
 The archaeological remains and the detailed models complement one another and tell the story of the development of the city through 3,000 years.

 The site is called “Tower of David” because of a mistaken reading of Josephus Flavius during the Byzantine Period.
 The blunder continued with the Moslem designation of the Citadel as the “Michrab (prayer niche) of the Prophet David”.
 As years passed visitors from Western countries transferred the misnomer to the minaret of the Turkish mosque and the name stuck.
 There are many places named after King David in Jerusalem.
 And we, the Citadel of Jerusalem, also recall Jerusalem’s legendary king.